Dr Blake Lawrinson

 - Website: | LinkedIn | ORCID

-I am a Teaching Fellow with a teaching and research background in International Relations (IR).
-I have been a member of the POLIS community for close to a decade having completed a BA, MA and PhD in the School prior to my current position as Teaching Fellow where I teach across the IR curriculum at undergraduate and postgraduate level.
+I am a Lecturer (Teaching and Scholarship) in British Foreign Policy and International Relations.
+I have been a member of the POLIS community for ten years having completed a BA, MA and PhD in the School.
+Prior to beginning my role as Lecturer in 2023, I was a Teaching Fellow in International Relations.

-I am actively part of several of the School’s research centres, which includes Executive Membership of the Centre for Teaching Innovation and Scholarship (CTIS).
+I am active in several of the School’s research centres, which includes Executive Membership of the Centre for Teaching Innovation and Scholarship (CTIS) and membership of the European Centre for the Responsibility to Protect (ECR2P) and Centre for Global Security Challenges (CGSC).

 My PhD on British foreign policy on humanitarian protection (1997-2020) is part of a broader interest in debates on foreign policy and IR.
 This includes post-Brexit British foreign policy, Britain’s international responsibilities, Britain’s world role, soft and smart power, humanitarian protection and international order, especially in the context of the 2021 and 2023 Integrated Reviews.